This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 Is mesothelioma similar to any other type of cancer?

 Pleural mesothelioma shares some similarities with a type of lung cancer called pulmonary adenocarcinoma.
 Early symptoms of these two cancers are similar, including chest pressure, difficulty breathing, and fatigue.
 However, although both forms affect the epithelium (a tissue that lines the body’s organs), mesothelioma tends to grow in the outer layer of the epithelium, while adenocarcinoma is more common in the inner layer.
 Mesothelioma is also unusually aggressive, growing and spreading at a far greater rate than adenocarcinoma.
+The subtype sarcomatoid mesothelioma, like the name suggests, does have features similar to sarcoma.
+Sarcoma is another rare cancer that can occur in smooth tissues, muscle, or bones.

 Mesothelioma: genetically unique